When Heat Comes – Jeremiah 17

 It has no worries in a year of drought

-When we are able to trust God to protect us in times of trouble rather than to worry or to retaliate, we allow the miracle of reconciliation to happen.
-We can experience a negative event without reacting in anger – we see the trial and feel the heat, but we trust in the Lord to deal with it rather than to take matters into our own hands.
+If we are able to trust God to protect us in times of trouble rather than to excessively worry or seek to retaliate, we allow the miracle of reconciliation to happen.
+We can actually experience a negative event without reacting in anger – we see the trial and feel the heat, but we learn to trust in the Lord to deal with it rather than seek to take matters into our own hands, usually with undesirable consequences.

-In times of trouble, life can appear to be hopeless.
-One discouraging thing after another may occur, and soon all we can imagine are even worse things happening.
-The flames of fear fan up in our hearts, and a sense of panic can set in.
+In times of trouble, life can appear hopeless.
+One discouraging thing after another may occur, and soon all we can imagine are more bad things happening.
+The flames of fear are fanned in our hearts until a sense of panic can set in.

-But God wants us to stay calm in these times and to keep faith in our hearts, even when our eyes do not see Him.
-He wants us to know that He is there, nourishing our roots beneath the soil, and building us up for a brighter and better future following Him.
+But God wants us to stay calm in these times and to keep faith in our hearts, even when our eyes do not see a way out.
+He wants us to know that He is there, nourishing the strength of our “roots” beneath the soil, and building us up for a brighter and better future ahead, following Him.

-During one difficult time in my work career, I wrote out the above Bible passage and put it on my wall where I could see it throughout the day.
-It helped me to get through a challenging season, emerging stronger and in a favorable light with the company despite a failed project.
+During one difficult time in my own work career, I wrote out the above Bible passage and put it on my wall where I could see it throughout the day.
+It helped me to get through a challenging season, emerging stronger, and eventually gaining a favorable light in my company despite the difficulties of a failed project.

-In the Sermon on the Mount, Jesus addressed this concept of trusting God to get us through our day-to-day challenges.
-By putting our faith in Him, He will see that we not only survive, but thrive.
+In the Sermon on the Mount, Jesus addressed the concept of trusting God to get us through all of our day-to-day challenges.
+By putting our faith in Him, we will not only survive, but thrive.

 Is this easy to do?
 No, it is not.
 But any progress we make in this direction will bring great blessing and a sense of serenity.
-May God help us to grow along these lines, learning to trust Him more with our daily challenges, and to help settle our differences with others in a peaceful manner, without resorting to conflict.
+May God help us to grow along these lines, learning to trust Him more with our daily challenges, and to help settle our differences with others in a peaceful manner, without resorting to conflict when the heat comes.

 Reflection

 Lord, thank You that I can lean upon You whenever any challenge or problem comes my way.
 Teach me and empower me in the Holy Spirit to trust in You rather than to get angry or plan retaliation for an offense.
 Remind me that You are always there, protecting and nourishing me, even in times of great difficulty.
-Prepare me for greater, more fruitful days ahead even as we endure difficult seasons together.
-Grant me peace and serenity as I rest in You in the eye of the storm.
+Prepare me for greater, more fruitful days ahead, even as we endure a difficult season together.
+Grant me peace and serenity as I rest in You, secure in the eye of the storm.
 In Jesus’ name we pray, Amen.